cssearcy/AYS-R-Coding-SPR-2020/index.md

   - 2 points if you receive a comment on your post.
   - 3 points if you earn instructor praise for an informative post.
   - max of 20 points can be earned each week.

-- **Weekly Labs (50%):**  Each week you will receive a short lab that will help you synthesize the modules from the week though exercises that involve data, analysis, and important formulas from the modules.
-These labs contain exercises that are similar in form or difficulty to what will be applied in the final project. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
-This is designed to hold you accountable for the material, but not create anxiety about perfection.

-- **Final Dashboard Project (30%):**  This course will end with a final project that requires you to analyze some data and present your results as a data dashboard.
-It is designed to give you practice integrating the material that we have covered throughout the course.
-The instructions for the project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

 ## D. Late and Missing Assignments